Big Bull, India

 The Big Bull is a bronze sculpture of a charging bull designed by Solapur-based sculptor Bhagwan Rampure and was originally located inside the premises of the Bombay Stock Exchange (BSE) on Dalal Street in Mumbai, Maharashtra, India.
 The sculpture was installed outside the building of Bombay Stock Exchange on 11 January 2008.
 The bull is inspired by Arturo Di Modica's Charging Bull sculpture that was installed on Wall Street outside the New York Stock Exchange Building in 1989.
 The Big Bull is 5 ft tall, 8 ft long and weighs 1000 kg.

 It was relocated to the Gujarat International Finance Tec-City (GIFT City) near Ahmedabad in 2017.

+On April 27, 2023 a replica of Big bull is installed on the outskirts of Dalal Street with RK Laxmans Common man Statue.

 Design

 Rampure was approached by officials of the BSE in 2007 to design the sculpture.
 He was given photographs of the original sculpture in New York City and studied live bulls to understand their anatomy.
 A clay model was first designed for the BSE's approval following which the bronze version was made.
 It was made in four parts owing to its size and took Rampure three months to design and build.
 While he was allowed to make a few changes to the design, the original pose of the bull was retained owing to the animal's identity in stock markets as a symbol of money.
 The BSE later commissioned him to create a thousand miniature replicas made of fibre to be given as souvenirs to visiting foreign dignitaries.